-This is a record of the collection of a certain enthusiast.
+This is a record of the collection of Frank Parsons, an enthusiast located in Leominster, Massachusetts.
 I’ve worked in the administrative field for many years and over time accumulated a number of office-related items.
 I enjoy collecting and try to find out as much information as I can about the items in my collection.

 All of the items pictured on this site, unless otherwise specified, are from my personal collection.
 One of my goals for this blog is to show the rich history behind these everyday items that most people don’t give a second thought to.
 I try to vary my posts between antique, vintage, and modern and also by item type.
 I don’t often write two posts in a row for antique items or two posts in a row for an item such as staplers but it happens from time-to-time.
 I believe that items that were made 5 years ago can be just as interesting as items made 50 years ago or 100+ years ago and I try to convey that.
 I would like to add that just because this site is called American Stationer does not mean that I only write about items manufactured in the United States.
 In this blog you will find items made in China, England, Germany, and Japan and that list of countries will continue to grow with time.